 As we grieve, we cross the border from struggle into ease.

 In many families, struggle was conflated with love.
 If you did not struggle, financial or otherwise, it was somehow seen as a betrayal of the family ethos.
-As we continue to grieve, we see that we can be financially abundant, and it does not have to be equated with an emotional loss of connection.
+As we continue to grieve, we see that we can be financially abundant, and it does not have to be equated with abandonment or an emotional loss of connection.
 In fact, we can emerge into even stronger and more authentic connections as we allow more abundance into our lives.

 Contact with our inner wealth leads to outer wealth

 Our true wealth is inner.
 It is the overflowing connection to our deepest, truest core self.
 We connect with this divine self as we heal from trauma and access the inner gifts that comprise our higher purpose in this world.
 By connecting with this overflowing source within, we have a direct experience of our very essence as abundance.
 We can embrace money as a neutral form of energy that we can use as a tool to carry out our higher purpose.
 With greater connection to our inner richness, we increasingly welcome outer riches.

 I see many coaches of female entrepreneurs addressing lack of financial freedom on the level of symptoms, much how the western medical model addresses human health.
 Or to use another metaphor, what is needed is to go to the very “root” of the problem and thus, the “branches” automatically become more healthy.
 The “root” is the Mother Wound and as we heal it, the “branches” of our lives (such as relationships, career, parenting, etc.) transform automatically as a result.
 Sustainable, long-term growth happens as we heal this deeper foundation.

 As you heal the Mother Wound you cultivate an inner safety that frees you to flourish as a feminine leader

 We break the conflation of success and loss when we grieve what we could not give our mothers.